 His assessment isn’t just salesmanship.
 Utah home prices have been soaring as Californians stream into the state.
 Utah boasts the nation’s strongest pace of job growth, along with rock-bottom unemployment, ultra-low mortgage rates, few mortgage delinquencies and low state and local taxes.

-Other states in the region also are thriving.
-South Dakota, Montana and Idaho rank second, third and fifth, respectively, in Bankrate’s index.
+Other states in the Mountain time zone also are thriving.
+Arizona and Idaho rank second and fifth, respectively, in Bankrate’s index.

 The 5 states with the hottest housing economies

 The Housing Heat Index shows how states’ real estate markets are faring in the coronavirus-fueled housing boom, and how they might perform in the future.
-To calculate the ranking, Bankrate analyzed six data points: annual home price appreciation reported by the Federal Housing Finance Agency’s Home Price Index; share of mortgages past due as reported by the Mortgage Bankers Association; unemployment and job growth from the U.S. Labor Department; the cost of living index from the Center for Regional Economic Competitiveness; and state-by-state tax burdens as reported by the Tax Foundation.
+To calculate the ranking, Bankrate analyzed six data points: annual home price appreciation, share of mortgages past due, unemployment, annual job growth, statewide cost of living index and state-by-state tax burdens.

-These five states had the strongest housing economies in the first quarter of 2021:
+These five states had the strongest housing economies in the third quarter of 2021:

 - Utah.
-Its home values jumped 19 percent in the 12-month period that ended March 31, second-best among U.S. states, according to the Federal Housing Finance Agency.
-Utah posted the second-strongest job growth in the nation from March 2020 to March 2021, according to a Bankrate analysis of Labor Department data.
-What’s more, Utah had the nation’s lowest unemployment rate, and its tax burden is among the lowest in the nation, according to the Tax Foundation.
+Its home values jumped 30 percent in the 12-month period that ended Sept.
+30, second-best among U.S. states, according to the Federal Housing Finance Agency.
+Utah posted the second-strongest unemployment rate in the nation in June 2021, according to a Bankrate analysis of Labor Department data.
+What’s more, Utah’s tax burden is among the lowest in the nation, according to the Tax Foundation.